 How many days will the quarantine last?
 In the United States, if you've had contact with someone who has COVID-19, you should self-quarantine for 14 days.
 If you plan to stock up for longer, input the corresponding number of days into the "Days" field.

 Finally, how much paper does your family usually use?
-It is estimated that an average person needs 3-4 days to use up one roll of paper.
+It is estimated that an average person.
 If you have the sneaking suspicion that your children are using more than that, pick the 🧻🧻🧻 option (heavy use) - it corresponds to the average use in the US according to the infographic below.
 If, however, you have introduced in-house restrictions and actively limit your toilet paper usage, choose the 🧻 option (light use) - which corresponds to the average use in France.

 That's it!
 Our calculator will multiply the number of people in the household by the average daily consumption of toilet paper and the number of days.
 The result is the number of rolls you need to buy.